jtlapp/kysely-mapper/README.md

 Whatever `updateTransform` does, only the specified subset of its return values will be used in the update.
 The `columns()` method is also available on insertion for fine control over when to use database defaults, with the same caveat applying to `insertTransform`.

 You might want to decline to return values that are unneeded and expensive to compute.
 Both `updateTransform` and `insertTransform` receive a second parameter indicating the columns that will be updated or inserted, with `[*]` indicating all columns.
-Here's an example:
+Here's a contrived example of its use:

 ```ts
   updateTransform: (source: User, columns) => ({